Does my cat love me? How do cats show love? We look at the signs of cat love and how to make your cat feel loved in return.

 Cats really do need us – pun intended – which they show by kneading us with their paws.
 Kneading, making biscuits, whatever you call it, it is a sign of kitty love.

-Meowing is not the only sound cats use to communicate.
-Cats also use a trilling sound to express friendly overtures, and you can even trill back to show her that you care.
+Further, meowing is not the only sound cats use to communicate.
+Cats also use chirps and trills to express friendly overtures, and you can even trill back to show them that you care.

 Does my cat love me?